beAuthentic/docs/docs/askclass/privacy-policy.md

+---
+layout: askclass
+---

 # PRIVACY POLICY

-www.AskClass.org
+AskClass.org

 Effective date: 1st July 2021

-Welcome to www.AskClass.org (the “Site”) which is owned by BeAuthentic Inc. (“AskClass”, “we”, “us” and “our”) and operated from the United States.
+Welcome to AskClass.org (the “Site”) which is owned by BeAuthentic Inc. (“AskClass”, “we”, “us” and “our”) and operated from the United States.
 This privacy policy has been compiled to better serve those who are concerned with how their ‘Personally Identifiable Information’ (PII) is being used online.
 PII, as described in US privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.

 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect, or otherwise handle your PII in accordance with our website.

 ## Collection of Personal and Non-Personal Information (PII and Non-PII)

 We collect and store certain personally identifiable information about you (i.e., information which may identify you in some way; such as your name, billing address, telephone number, email address, screen name and/or financial information) (“PII”) only when you voluntarily submit it.
 We may request that you submit PII in certain instances, such as when you purchase services offered by us, submit comments or questions, request information, participate in a promotion, contest or sweepstakes or utilize other features or functions of a Site.

 When you connect to our Site, there is certain technical, non-personally identifiable information which does not identify any individual (“Non-PII”) that may be collected and stored through the use of “cookie” technology and IP addresses.
 PII is not extracted in this process.
 Non-PII may include, but is not limited to, your IP host address, internet browser type, personal computer settings, and the number, duration, and character of page visits.
 This information assists us to update a Site so that it remains interesting to our visitors and contains content that is tailored to visitors’ interests.

 ## What Information We Collect